 Overview:

-Opioid Response Project (ORP) is a tool-kit and resource site for those suffering from opioid addiction or those with loved ones who suffer.
-The site features a resource library and an immersive community guidebook experience.
+Opioid Response Project (ORP) serves as a comprehensive toolkit and resource platform designed for individuals grappling with opioid addiction or supporting loved ones facing similar challenges.
+This platform encompasses a resource library and offers an immersive community guidebook experience.

 Roles: Wire-framing, Prototyping for handoff